ryankurte/rust-dep-check/README.md

 # rust-dep-check

-A smol utility to check for dependencies on a package from crates.io and the feature flags they're using.
+A smol utility to check for dependencies on a package from crates.io and the feature flags they're using to help manage breaking changes and feature-flag based migration across the crates.io ecosystem.

 ## Usage

 Run with `dep-check CRATE_NAME`, print help with `dep-check -h`.

+### Help
 ```
 Crates.io dependency analyser
 Ryan Kurte <ryan@kurte.nz>